yaserkl/RLSeq2Seq/README.rst

 Please refer to `this link <code/helper>`_ to access them.

-We saw a large improvement on the ROUGE measure by using our processed version of these datasets in the summarization results, therefore, we strongly suggest to use these pre-processed files for all the trainings.
+We saw a large improvement on the ROUGE measure by using our processed version of these datasets in the summarization results, therefore, we strongly suggest using these pre-processed files for all the training.

 ---------------------------------------------------------------------------

 ====================
 Running Experiments
 ====================
-This code is a general framework for a variety of different modes that supporst the following features:
+This code is a general framework for a variety of different modes that supports the following features:

 1. Scheduled Sampling, Soft-Scheduled Sampling, and End2EndBackProp.
 2. Policy-Gradient w.
 Self-Critic learning and temporal attention and intra-decoder attention: